History Course Offerings

 HIST 340 / PEAC 340 Israel/Palestine: The Roots of the Arab-Israeli Conflict

 This course examines the origins and development of Jewish-Arab rivalry in the Middle East, beginning with the advent of Zionism in the 19th century and concluding with a review of current events.
-Social and economic dimensions of the conflict are considered alongside the political history and students are introduced to a wide range of materials on the topic.
+Social and economic dimensions of the conflict are considered alongside the political history.
+Students are introduced to a wide range of materials on the topic.
 Alternate years.

 HIST 341 Islam and Victorianism in Nineteenth-Century Africa